 When your pup’s eating or otherwise distracted in the back seat, get in the front seat behind the steering wheel.
-Just sit there for a while like it's no big deal, then get out, so she understands nothing scary happens when you’re in the car too.
+Just sit there for a while like it's no big deal, then get out, so it understands nothing scary happens when you’re in the car too.
 Do this for one day.

 The next day when you’re behind the wheel and your puppy’s munching treats in the back seat, start the car.
 Then turn off the motor and get out without going anywhere.
 Do this three or four times during the day until the pet takes it as a matter of course.

 Continue increasing the car-time by increments—a trip around the block and then home, then a trip to the nearest fun place like the park before returning home.
 Go somewhere you know your dog will enjoy.
 Make every car trip upbeat and positive so the experience makes the dog look forward to the next trip.

 Puppies can be crushed by deploying airbags, so keep them in the back seat.
 Many accidents have happened when a dog gets underfoot and the driver can't use the brakes or accelerator appropriately.
 Above all, a dog in the front seat is a distraction, and you need to keep your attention on your driving.